AI-Generated Video Detection via Perceptual Straightening

 Across both the Main (M) and Plants (P) tasks, \emph{ReStraV} consistently performs near or above the baseline.
 On the Main (M) task, it demonstrates strong accuracies against AI generators (MuseV $93.52\%$, SVD $94.01\%$, CogVideo $93.52\%$, Mora $92.97\%$) and robust performance on natural videos (HD-VG/130M $91.07\%$), achieving a $93.01\%$ average accuracy.

 This robustness extends to the challenging Plants (P) task, where \emph{ReStraV} obtains accuracies of $95.06\%$ (MuseV), $97.83\%$ (SVD), $92.38\%$ (CogVideo), $91.24\%$ (Mora), and $93.31\%$ (HD-VG/130M), leading to a $93.96\%$ average.
-The notable success on this task, particularly against generators like MuseV and SVD, may be attributed to \emph{ReStraV}'s ability to capture specific curvature patterns inherent to ``Plants'' videos, which differ from more general generative artifacts. \emph{ReStraV} remains highly effective and consistently competitive overall, as visualized by its position relative to the baseline spread (\cref{fig:boxplot} in \Cref{app:distb}).
+This success may be attributed to \emph{ReStraV}'s ability to capture specific curvature patterns inherent to ``Plants'' videos, which differ from more general artifacts. \emph{ReStraV} remains highly effective as visualized by its position relative to the baseline spread (\cref{fig:boxplot} in \Cref{app:distb}).